npg70/galbreath-old/galbreath-john-1721.md

 **John Galbreath**, son of [John Galbreath](galbreath-john-1680.md) and *Mary Mitchell*, born 9 Dec 1721.
 He married at Campbeltown, Argyll, Scotland, Dec 1746 to **Agnes Langwill**, born at Campbeltown 23 Aug 1730, died 1792 in Campbeltown.
 Her parents are unknown.

-Children of John and Agnes (Langwill) Galbreath, all baptized in Campbeltown[^children]:
+Children of John and Agnes (Langwill) Galbreath, all baptized in Campbeltown:[^children]

 1. Isabella Galbreath, bp.
 1747.
 TODO: not found in Argyll
 2. *James Galbreath*, bp.
 22 July 1748